etiennebacher/jarl/docs/config.md

           [default: ]

+  -e, --extend-select <EXTEND_SELECT>
+          Like `--select-rules` but adds additional rules in addition to those already specified.

+          [default: ]

   -i, --ignore-rules <IGNORE_RULES>
           Names of rules to exclude, separated by a comma (no spaces).
 This also accepts names of groups of rules, such as "PERF".